dhruvkayastha/battleship/README.md

 # battleship

-A C++ implementation of the game _Battleship_, which can be played by 2 players over LAN.
+A C++ implementation of the game _Battleship_, which can be played by 2 players over LAN on the terminal.
 Networking is done using the C++ Boost Asio library, and the game is implemented using OOP.

 ## Legend